 Parents Association “Step by Step”: CHILD ASSAULT PREVENTION

 The “Step by step” Association of parents organized CAP programme for prevention of child abuse and violence towards other children.

 It is programme of primary abuse prevention which strengthens children in the prevention of abuse from their peers, attack coming from unknown persons, and attack coming from the known adult person.
 CAP aims to integrate best sources of help in community in order to reduce vulnerability of children and youth to verbal, physical and sexual abuse.
 Workshops are held in preschools, elementary and high-schools.

 POU Step by step: STEP BY STEP EDUCATION

-POU “Step by step” organizes “Step by step” education which is aimed at teachers in order to advance educational process and create preschools and schools oriented at children, in which children and young people are allowed to actively participate in educational process, to freely and creatively express themselves, to develop critical thinkings, autonomy, responsibility and care for others and environment, and to realize all of their potentials in accordance with their interests and capabilities, in the environment which supports democratic relations and respects differences.
+POU “Step by step” organizes “Step by step” education which is aimed at teachers in order to advance educational processes and to create preschools and schools aimed at children, in which children and young people are allowed to actively participate in educational process, to freely and creatively express themselves, to develop critical thinking, autonomy, responsibility and care for others and environment, and to realize all of their potentials in accordance with their interests and capabilities in an environment which supports democratic relations and respects differences.

 The Centre for Peace Studies: CIVIC EDUCATION

 The Centre for Peace Studies (CMS) has been engaged in civic education (CE) through advocacy, education of teachers and associate specialists as well as supporting schools in their efforts to introduce and conduct CE.